ATLAS NAVIGATION

-Each of these theological pillars challenges long-held assumptions about Christianity, offering a framework for faith that is no longer bound by fear, hierarchy, or obligation.
-Instead, these principles invite believers into a liberated, fulfilled, and love-driven faith experience.
+Each pillar challenges long-held assumptions in Christianity.
+Instead of a faith bound by fear, hierarchy, or obligation, these principles invite believers into a liberated, fulfilled, and love-driven relationship with God.

-This section explores the four core pillars that define The Great News and its implications for modern believers.
+This section explores the four core theological pillars that define The Great News and how they shape the lives of modern believers.

 1. Subjective Christianity: The Personal Experience of Faith

-Traditional Christianity teaches objective, institutional faith—one that is dictated by doctrines, denominations, and authorities.
-Subjective Christianity challenges this, emphasizing that faith is personal, interpretive, and experiential rather than rigidly defined.
+Traditional Christianity often teaches an objective, institutional faith—defined by doctrines, denominations, and religious authorities.
+Subjective Christianity offers a different path.
+It teaches that faith is personal, interpretive, and experiential.
+No one defines your walk with God but you.

 2. Victorious Eschatology: The End Has Already Come

-Mainstream Christianity teaches a future Second Coming, future judgment, and ongoing spiritual warfare.
-The fulfilled perspective reveals that these events already took place—Jesus returned, the old covenant was judged, and believers now live in the reality of a victorious, completed faith.
+Mainstream Christianity teaches a future Second Coming, final judgment, and ongoing spiritual warfare.
+Victorious Eschatology sees these events as already fulfilled.
+Jesus returned in the first century.
+The old covenant was judged.
+We now live in the reality of a victorious, completed faith.

 3. Fulfilled Soteriology: Salvation Is Complete